ralic/gnu_traydevice/README.txt

 Usage
 =====
-Using trydevice is fairly simple, just execute it passing it a hal UDI of device you want to have in systray.
+Using trydevice is fairly simple, just execute it passing it a device file of device you want to have in systray.
 Icon will appear with actions in right-click menu.
 If device is removed from system, program terminates. traydevice --help should tell you everything you need to know.